americocunhajr/UERJ-UQ-CSE/README.md

 This is the repository of the course on **Uncertainty Quantification for Computational Science and Engineering (UQ-CSE)** at *Rio de Janeiro State University - UERJ*, taught by Prof. Americo Cunha (www.americocunha.org).

-Slides of lectures, references and codes used in computational activities are available.
+Slides of lectures, references and codes used in the computational activities are available here.

 ## Acknowledgements